 Cost of Attendance

-The cost of attendance (COA), which is estimated by WGU, takes into account your WGU tuition, fees, and typical cost of books or other materials, travel, technology, and other expenses.
+The cost of attendance (COA), which is estimated by WGU, takes into account your WGU tuition, fees and typical cost of housing and meals, books and supplies and other educational costs.

-The estimated cost of attendance for an independent, undergraduate student at WGU for the 2012–2013 school year is about $14,470.
+The estimated cost of attendance for an independent undergraduate at WGU for the 2013-14 year is about $13,270.